 Tonight my baby and me, we’re gonna ride to the sea

 And wash these sins off our hands.”

 As Bruce Springsteen sang the haunting ballad, the E Street Band purposely backed in reverence as he completed it on his own.
-When she reflected back on the highlights at the concert, my girlfriend recalled that winter, “Now that was a moment.”
+When she reflected back on the highlights of the concert, my girlfriend recalled that winter, “Now that was a moment.”

-After a 20 minute break in the action, Bruce Springsteen and his bandmates came back onstage for the second set, which began with “Santa Claus is Coming to Town,” a sprite holiday tune that he had just begun to include in his sets that fall.
+After a 20-minute break in the action, Bruce and his bandmates came back onstage for the second set, which began with “Santa Claus is Coming to Town,” a sprite holiday tune that he had just begun to include in his sets that fall.
 The Boss deftly used the brilliant arrangement that Phil Spector first incorporated on his 1963 Christmas album with the Crystals, turned up the energy a bit, and let the mirth of the song take over.
 As “The Big Man” began to “ho ho ho” during the song’s bridge, fake snow began to fall from the rafters, covering the Boston Garden stage!
-Magic.

 From his bag of tricks, Springsteen then rolled out five disparate tunes, which he had both written and recorded earlier that year, including “Candy’s Room,” “Adam Raised a Cain,” “Streets of Fire,” and “Something in the Night.”
 Except for the newly-composed ballad, “Point Blank,” which he would include on The River album in 1980, the hyperkinetic participation of the crowd was so intense that Bruce had us sing the chorus lines to every song.